mixu/cssbook/input/5-tricks.md

 Adjusting the negative margins manually can be painful.
 However, this is the only `position: absolute` based technique that works in IE6.
 ```

-*flexbox based centering*: Flexbox based centering is the least surpising way to center items: the properties work as described.
+*flexbox based centering*: Flexbox based centering is the least surpising way to center items; the properties work as described.

 ```snippet
 <div class="flexbox-center blue">